mjalavado/PasswordManagerWebAppProject/README.md

 5. User enters the correct Master PIN password into the “Enter Master PIN” input text box
 6. User clicks “Submit” button

+Expected Result:
-Expected Result:  User has successfully unlocked and revealed their encrypted password for their YouTube account
+User has successfully unlocked and revealed their encrypted password for their YouTube account

 ## Use-Case #5 - Deleting Password
 Description:  Deleting a password on the list

-<br /> App System:  Delete a single password process
+App System:  Delete a single password process

-<br /> Actor(s):  Logged in User
+Actor(s):  Logged in User

-<br /> Pre-existing Condition(s):
+Pre-existing Condition(s):
 *	User is logged in to the web app on a browser
 *	User has their main page with their password list displayed
 *	User already has a few passwords in their list

-<br /> Scenario:
+Scenario:
 1. User clicks the “Delete” button for their Spotify account
 2. User is shown a pop-up box with the text “Are you sure you want to delete this?”
 3. User is presented with two buttons along with the pop-up “Yes” and “No”
 4. User clicks the “Yes” button on the pop-up

+Expected Result:
-Expected Result:  User has successfully deleted a password from the list and will be shown a message on the main page that says “Password has been deleted.”
+User has successfully deleted a password from the list and will be shown a message on the main page that says “Password has been deleted.”

 ## Use-Case #6 - Updating Password
 Description:  Updating a password on the list

-<br /> App System:  Update Password Process
+App System:  Update Password Process

-<br /> Actor(s):  Logged in User
+Actor(s):  Logged in User

-<br /> Pre-existing Condition(s):
+Pre-existing Condition(s):
 *	User is logged in to the web app on a browser
 *	User has their main page with their password list displayed
 *	User already has a few passwords in their list

-<br /> Scenario:
+Scenario:
 1. User clicks the “View/Edit” button for their Gmail account
 2. User is redirected to the View/Edit page for their Gmail account
 3. User clicks the “Edit Info” button